hibajamal/3DCNN/README.md

-# 3DCNN on 3D MRI Scans
+# PSO Simulation

-We are employing a 3D CNN optimized with Particle Swarm Optimization to identify anomalies in Breast MRI scans to detect Breast Cancer.
+A visualization of Particle Swarm Optimization using Processing in Python.